DenisGorbachev/spool/README.md

 You will receive a 5 ETH refund (up to Bob's investment).

+### What currency can I use for playing?

+You can use any ERC20-compatible token: WETH, WBTC, UNI, SUSHI, LINK, COMP, LEND...

+Note: the currency is set by the creator of the game before it starts (every player uses the same currency).

 ### Can I invest in multiple pools?

 Yes, you can diversify your investments between multiple pools.